 - Community kitchen, collective kitchen, soup kitchen, group purchasing or Community Food Center

 - Initiative to reduce wasting of food and to use surplus

-- Food sharing initiatives, including community freezers/refrigerators or community food pantry
+- Food sharing initiatives, including community freezers, refrigerators or food pantry

 - Collective or community gardens, community fruit trees & berry bushes

-- Solidarity store, coop, local & affordable food market, community butchering service
+- Solidarity store, coop, local & affordable food market, seasonal market

-- Food bank, emergency food basket or food vouchers
+- Development of a Food bank, emergency food basket or food vouchers program

 - Meal programs or meals on wheels (e.g. for elders, people isolated or sick)